ze3roop/OOAD/Project4/README.md

   - JavaSE-19

 ### Note:
-	- I used the same observer for both Logger and Tracker as this was the way I interpreted the instructions.
+	- The screenshot for testing is included in the repository as a PNG.
+	  The only output confirmation I could find were the check marks next to the test classes, so that is what I sceenshoted.